Lithos-hub/iMovies-v2/README.md

 It uses MEVN stack:

-- Vue 3, Vite, Pinia, TypeScript and Tailwind CSS and testing for the frontend.
+- Vue 3, Vite, Pinia, TypeScript and Tailwind CSS and Vitest for the frontend.
 - Node, Express, TypeScript and MongoDB for the backend (visit [iMovies v2 API](https://github.com/Lithos-hub/iMovies-v2-API) repo).

 ## Recommended IDE Setup